 Club Carlson Premier Visa Signature Card $75 Annual Fee and Downgrade Options

 There’s very little distinction between the Club Carlson Premier Rewards Visa Signature card and the Club Carlson Rewards Visa.
 The only notable difference is that the Premium version earns 10 points per $1 spent at Club Carlson hotels (as opposed to 6) and 5 points per $1 on all other spending (as opposed to 3).
 The Premier version grants cardholders Gold elite status while the non-premier card offers Silver.
 The Club Carlson Premier card pays out a 40,000 point annual renewal bonus while the non-premier pays out 25,000.
 At $50, the annual fee on the non-premier card is $25 less than the Premier card.
 Are 15,000 Club Carlson Gold points worth $25?
 If you value them at 0.4 cents each like most people do, then yes.
 However, if you’re like me and you’re just going to let your Gold Points pile up until a devaluation, then no.

 I’m still on the fence about canceling the Club Carlson credit card.
-Looking at it from a practical perspective, it doesn’t make very much sense for me to keep the card since I did’t actually redeem any of the miles I earned from it.
-However, no rewards program should be counted out and you never know when Club Carlson points might come in handy (hopefully before the next big devaluation).
+Looking at it from a practical perspective, it doesn’t make very much sense for me to keep the card.
+Why?
+Because I did’t actually redeem any of the miles I earned from it.
+That being said, no rewards program should be counted out.
+You never know when Club Carlson points might come in handy (hopefully before the next big devaluation).
 When the opportunity presents itself, it would be nice not to have to allocate my hard-earned Arrival miles for a Club Carlson stay.

 Subscribe to Blog via Email